Half Marathon Training: What Is Zone 4 / Threshold?

 Doing Too Much Too Soon: Threshold work should come after a solid aerobic base

-Racing Every Workout: Don’t chase pace.
-Train at the right effort and heart rate
+Racing Every Workout: Do not chase pace, train at the right effort and heart rate

 Zone 4 vs Other Training Zones